 What’s so amazing about these homemade lotion bars?

 Well, if you’ve never used one, it’s the same as if you’d use a bottle of lotion combined with a bar of soap. & they are zero waste!
 These homemade winter forest lotion bars are ideal for hydrating, replenishing, and soothing your skin.
 Especially during the dry, cooler winter months.
 I remember when I first time I discovered a lotion bar.
 I applied it to my skin after a shower and it felt like the most luxurious experience that I wanted to have over and over again.
 My skin was glowing!
 On top of that, my nervous system was so calm, my mind and body were grounded, and my senses thought they were dreaming!

 The only issue with the lotion bars was that they were a little on the pricey side.
 This definitely made the experience more of a treat and was a once in awhile occasion… Until the day I realized I could create my own!
 Not only did I discover I could create my own but I could also give them to my loved ones to use and share the magic!

 With this recipe, I wanted to match the scents of an evergreen fairy forest.
-To achieve this, I utilized a combination of wonderfully scented, 100% natural, synthetic free essential oils from Mountain Rose Herbs.
-I chose to use a custom mixture of the scotch pine, black spruce, grand fir and frankincense oils to make the ultimate grounding combination.
+To achieve this, I utilized a combination of wonderfully scented, 100% natural, synthetic-free essential oils from Mountain Rose Herbs.
+I chose to use a custom mixture of scotch pine, black spruce, grand fir, and frankincense oils to make the ultimate grounding combination.
 When using these beautiful lotion bars, I feel like I am magically transported to an enchanted forest!